CarstenMaul/ai-os/README.md

 ### Installation
 1. Download the [`ai-os.html`](ai-os.html) file
 2. Open it in your web browser
-3. Configure your API keys in Settings (⚙️)
+3. Complete the Setup Assistand or configure your API keys in Settings (⚙️)
 4. Start creating apps with voice or text commands!

 ## 🎯 Usage